Tromelin Island: Wreck of the ship Utile

-Expedition "Forgotten slaves"
+Expedition "Forgotten Slaves"

 An archaeological expedition entitled "Forgotten Slaves", led by Max Guérout, a former French naval officer and director of operations of the Naval Archaeology Research Group, and Thomas Romon, archaeologist at INRAP (National Institute for Preventive Archaeological Research), took place from October to November 2006, under the patronage of UNESCO and the French Committee for the History and Remembrance of Slavery (CPMHE).
 The results of the research were made public on 17 January 2007.
 The ten members of the expedition probed the wreck of Utile, and searched the island for traces of shipwreck, in order to better understand the living conditions of the Malagasy people during these fifteen years.

 According to Max Guérout, head of the mission, "In three days, a well 5 metres [16.5 feet] deep was dug.
 This represented a considerable effort.
-We found many bones of birds, turtles, and fish."
+We found many bones of birds, turtles, and fish.
 One does not have the impression that these people were crushed by their condition.
 They tried to survive with order and method."

 An anonymous logbook, attributed to a writer of the crew, was found.
-Basements made of beach sandstone and coral were also found (the survivors thus transgressed a Malagasy custom according to which stone constructions were reserved for tombs).
+Basements made of beach sandstone and coral were also found.
+The survivors thus transgressed a Malagasy custom, according to which stone constructions were reserved for tombs.
 There were also six copper bowls and a pebble used to sharpen knives.
 The fire was maintained for fifteen years, thanks to the wood from the wreck, the island being devoid of trees.

 A second expedition, organized in November 2008, did not reveal the burials observed in 1851 by an English naval officer.
-However, the remains of two bodies displaced during the digging of the foundations of a building of the weather station have been uncovered.
-Three buildings built with coral blocks have been discovered, including the kitchen, which was still equipped with kitchen utensils, and in particular copper containers that had been repaired several times, testifying to the Malagasy's determination to survive.
+However, the remains of two bodies displaced during the digging of the foundations of a building of the weather station were uncovered.
+Three buildings built with coral blocks were discovered, including the kitchen, which was still equipped with kitchen utensils, and in particular copper containers that had been repaired several times, testifying to the Malagasy's determination to survive.

 A third archaeological mission took place in November 2010.
-It allowed the discovery of three new buildings and many objects, including two tinder lighters and flints, which elucidated the technique used by the castaways to rekindle the fire.
+It allowed the discovery of three new buildings and many objects, including two tinder lighters and flints, which showed how the castaways managed to relight the fire.

 The fourth expedition took place in September–October 2013.
-It lasted for 45 days, and enabled the identification of many tools and shelters, as well as the layout of the site.
+It lasted for 45 days, and identified many tools and shelters, as well as the layout of the site.

 In 2016, an exhibition presenting the results of the various excavation campaigns, entitled "Tromelin, the island of forgotten slaves", was presented jointly in metropolitan France and in the DROM: At the Stella Matutina Museum in Saint-Leu (La Réunion), the castle of the Dukes of Brittany in Nantes, the House of Agglomeration of Lorient, the Aquitaine Museum in Bordeaux, the departmental museum of archaeology and prehistory of Martinique in Fort-de-France, and finally to the Basque Museum of the History of Bayonne from June to November 2017.